koor-tech/handbook.koor.tech/docs/people-ops/holidays-pto.md

 !!! note
     We don't have a on call schedule at the moment.

-For Support during the holiday, please refer to the [2022 Holidays On Call Schedule](#TODO)
+For Support during the holiday, please refer to the [2022 Holidays On Call Schedule](#TODO).

 #### 2022 End of Year Celebration - *21.12.2022*